ejfeldman7/coffee-reviews-nlp/README.md

 # Coffee-Reviews-NLP
  Analysis of cofffee reviews using natural language processing to create predictions for review scores, recommend similar coffees, and generate coffee reviews

+This text is a placeholder for a link to my Streamlit app, once it is hosted for remote use.

 # Contents

 ## In the Notebooks folder you will find: